wp-media/imagify-plugin/readme.txt

 * Fix: display the "Welcome" banner correctly when it is shown on the WP Rocket’s settings page.

 = 1.9.6 - 2019/07/22 =
-* Improvement: now images that are "already optimized" can also get webp versions.
+* Improvement: now images that are "already optimized" can also get WebP versions.
 * Fix: progress bar height in the admin bar for Chrome and Safari.

 = 1.9.5 - 2019/07/16 =
 * Improvement: Basic Authentication support.
 If it does not work automatically, you can still define the constants `IMAGIFY_AUTH_USER` and `IMAGIFY_AUTH_PASSWORD` in your `wp-config.php` file.
-* Improvement: webp images are not created for animated gif images by default anymore.
-Use the filter `imagify_pre_can_create_webp_version` if you still want to create an unanimated webp version of them.
+* Improvement: WebP images are not created for animated gif images by default anymore.
+Use the filter `imagify_pre_can_create_webp_version` if you still want to create an unanimated WebP version of them.
-* Improvement: when creating webp images from the settings page, we made more clear when all the images are missing a backup copy.
+* Improvement: when creating WebP images from the settings page, we made more clear when all the images are missing a backup copy.
 * Improvement: clear the 5 minutes data cache when buying quota from the plugin.
-* Improvement: when displaying webp images with the `<picture>` tag, allow to use relative URLs (starting with `/`).
+* Improvement: when displaying WebP images with the `<picture>` tag, allow to use relative URLs (starting with `/`).

 = 1.9.4 - 2019/07/10 =
-* Improvement: if a webp image is larger than its non-webp version, it is now possible to not keep it.
+* Improvement: if a WebP image is larger than its non-webp version, it is now possible to not keep it.
 This can be done by using the filter `imagify_keep_large_webp`.
 * Improvement: compatibility with Pressable.
 * Improvement: renamed a php class to prevent some hosts to wrongly flag it as "suspicious" and trigger a fatal error.
 * Improvement: better compatibility with WP Real Media Library plugin.
-* Fix: rewrite rules for webp could not work on some servers.
+* Fix: rewrite rules for WebP could not work on some servers.
-* Fix: when using `<picture>` tags for webp, some attributes could disappear if they were written on multiple lines.
+* Fix: when using `<picture>` tags for WebP, some attributes could disappear if they were written on multiple lines.
 * Fix: the bulk method would not work in the NextGen Gallery list.
 * Fix: php notice `Trying to get property "namespace" for a non object`.